struski/sparky/README.md

 # Sparky

-Helper scripts for installing Apache Spark and Spark Notebook for my personal experimentation
+Helper scripts for installing Apache Spark, Spark Notebook and Apache Zeppelin for my personal experimentation

 In order to change versions installed edit *_URL and *_FILENAME variables at the beggining of the script